albertkuo/albertkuo.github.io/_pages/misc.md

 I occasionally write (short) stories and (longer) works of fiction.
 I was a participant in [National Novel Writing Month](https://nanowrimo.org/) (NaNoWriMo) for 3 years, from 2014 - 2016.
 You can find my most recent book [here](https://www.amazon.com/Watersilk-Albert-Kuo/dp/1540777790).

-I also make stop-motion animations in my spare time, which you can watch on [vimeo](https://vimeo.com/albertkuo).
+In my spare time, I make stop-motion animations, which you can watch on [vimeo](https://vimeo.com/albertkuo).